 Which is better?
 Acorns or Digit?

 I think the answer varies by individual.
 Personally, I like Acorns.
 I have a $20 weekly transfer set up and the round-ups going.
 My goal is to have at least $1,000 saved by Christmas for Holiday Shopping.
 I started back up in January and have saved $454 ($240 in recurring transfers & the remaining in Round Ups).
 As I mentioned earlier, I have saved $1000 through March with Digit.
 Although that is great, I am a bit uncomfortable with the variability around the withdrawals.
-I like to know what's coming.
+I like to know what’s coming.
 I am probably not the norm though.
 Typically people are paid a predictable amount in regular intervals and have consistent expenses.
 The final decision probably comes down to whether or not you are comfortable with market investing or if you are willing to pay a higher fee for some additional piece of mind.
 Both apps do offer one significant benefit.
 Unlike a Savings Account that is linked to your Checking, transfers back to your account are not instant.
 That means you have to give taking the money out more thought which is likely to reduce the impulse purchases that often impede savings to begin with.
 All in all, I highly recommend both apps as a good way to save for smaller savings goals like the Holidays or Vacation.
 As an aside, I am also giving Qapital a shot – so far it appears to be more like Acorns, but you can segment out your goals a bit more and it also can analyze your spending (eek!) – more to come as I get more experience with it!

 To sign up for Acorns, click here.